spcourse/wikipedia/20 scraping/contents.md

 To achieve this, you'll need to write a script that can extract data from a HTML source—a process known as scraping.
 It's important to note that many companies dislike of scraping, and take measures against it.

-Wikipedia doesn't specifically prohibit scraping, but to prevent any issues and ensure data consistency during your project, we've provided a bare-bones copy of the relevant webpage for you to practice on: [Fake Wiki](https://spcourse.github.io/wiki/).
+Wikipedia doesn't specifically prohibit scraping, but to prevent any issues and ensure data consistency during your project, we've provided a bare-bones copy of the relevant webpages for you to practice on: [Fake Wiki](https://spcourse.github.io/wiki/).

 You'll develop the script in two phases.
 First you focus only on GDP per capita data.
-After that you also include data on the Gini coefficient and population.
+After that you'll also include data on the Gini coefficient and population.

 ## Getting started